amitxv/PC-Tuning/docs/post-install.md

 ## OOBE Setup

-Do not connect to the Internet until the [Merge Registry Files](#merge-registry files) section is not done, after starting the OOBE process, follow the steps described in the video
+Do not connect to the Internet until the [Merge the Registry Files](#merge-the-registry-files) section is not done, after starting the OOBE process, follow the steps described in the video

 - Do not enter a password by simply pressing enter, the service list recommended will break user password functionality & you will not be able to login again